chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 Lets get an AKS Cluster provisioned in the same Resource Group as your other services (that you provisioned in 00-setup-your-envrionment)

 > 📝 Please Note, You can use AZ CLI or Azure Portal to do this.
 If you didn't complete the first two guides, 01-build-the-docker-images and 02-push-the-docker-images-to-acr and/or do not have a local environment for building Java applications and pushing Docker Images, you will want to provision an AKS Cluster via Azure Portal and let Azure DevOps Piplelines handle the CI/CD for you (next guide).
-Complete the first step within Azure Portal below and then move on to the next guide.
-Otherwise, skip the Azure Portal AKS provisioning and follow along to build/deploy/provision locally.
+Complete the first step within Azure Portal below (Provision AKS via Azure Portal) and then move on to the next guide.
+Otherwise, skip the Azure Portal AKS provisioning and follow along to build/deploy/provision locally (Provision AKS via Azure CLI).

 ## Provision AKS via Azure Portal

+Go through the "Create an AKS CLuster" steps here https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal and make note of your Kubernetes Cluster Name.
+I reccomend using "azurepetstore-akscluster" which will make updating the deployment manifests in the next guide that much easier for you.
+The rest of the default settings are fine, you can take the latest version of Kubernetes.
+Once you have that cluster available (without an application deployed) Head over to the Next guide: [06 - Configure Azure DevOps Pipeline for CI/CD into Azure Kubernetes Service](../06-configure-ado-pipeline-for-ci-cd-into-aks/README.md) to get an Azure DevOps Pipeline deploying workloads for you.

 ## Provision AKS via Azure CLI